Russian information war against Ukraine: 2014

-In November 2013, the pro-Russian Ukrainian president Viktor Yanukovych blocked the legislatively-approved course towards European integration, and the Revolution of Dignity began.
+In November 2013, the pro-Russian Ukrainian president Viktor Yanukovych blocked the legislatively-approved (in the Verkhovna Rada, Ukraine's parliament) course towards European integration, and the Revolution of Dignity began.
 Putin "used disinformation to lay the groundwork to annex Crimea in 2014, and to support continued fighting in Ukraine's Eastern provinces of Donetsk and Luhansk", wrote Forbes contributor Jill Goldenziel.
-Again in 2022, Kremlin propaganda had the goal of preparing world public opinion for the invasion of Ukraine.

-In 2014, Putin for quite some time denied sending troops into Ukraine.
+In 2014, Putin denied for quite some time sending troops into Ukraine.
 He later said Russia was "protecting" the Russian-speaking population of Ukraine.
 When Russia invaded Georgia in 2008, it gave many alternative explanations for its actions there as well, and denied having plans to attack it.
 That same year, Putin again denied his invasion, despite photos of military vehicles there from the North Caucasus Military District.
 The soldiers had forgotten to camouflage an icon of the Guards Division on one vehicle.
 They also carried the Dragunov self-loading sniper rifle), which is only used by the Russian military.
+In 2022, Kremlin propaganda had the goal of preparing world public opinion for the invasion of Ukraine.
 In March 2022, Russians said they had found evidence at the decommissioned Chernobyl nuclear power plant that Ukraine was working on a nuclear bomb.
 Experts scoffed at the claim, which they said was both impossible with the fuel there and not how anyone would run a secret weapons program.

 Malaysia Airlines Flight 17

 The most fake tweets in a day, or on a single topic, by Russian disinformation agency Internet Research Agency (IRA), followed the shooting down of the Malaysian MH17 airliner.
 Russia took extensive measures and gave many narratives to hide its involvement.
 In the three days after the crash, the Russian Internet Research Agency posted 111,486 tweets from fake accounts, mostly in Russian.
 At first they said that Russian-backed rebels downed a Ukrainian plane; later tweets said Ukraine had shot the airliner down.
 RT quoted a Twitter account purportedly of an air traffic controller named Carlos who said he had seen Ukrainian fighter jets following the airliner.
 Supposedly, Ukraine mistook the airliner for the Russian presidential jet.

 In August 2015, Komsomoloskaya Pravda published a wiretap transcript of two named CIA operatives planning the MH17 attack, a transcript ridiculed for its poor English that recalled "Google translated Russian phrases read from a script".
 On 20 December 2017, a report by the Intelligence and Security Committee of the British Parliament specifically emphasized that Russia had waged a massive information war, using intense, multi-channel propaganda to convince the world that Russia did not shoot down the plane.